-With regard to risk management, each business unit manager will supervise the risk management of their affiliated business unit and report on the situation to the Management Committee or Risk Management Committee as necessary.
-Concurrently, the presidents of the Group companies (the head of each division at Nomura Real Estate Development Co., Ltd.) are responsible for reporting risk management matters to the business unit manager in a timely and appropriate manner.
+With regard to risk management, each Business Unit manager will supervise the risk management of their affiliated business unit and report on the situation to the Management Committee or Risk Management Committee as necessary.
+Concurrently, the president of each Group company (the head of each division at Nomura Real Estate Development) is responsible for reporting risk management matters to the Business Unit Manager in a timely and appropriate manner.
 In addition, we defined the organization in charge of business in each Group company as the first line of risk management, the organization in charge of corporate operations at the Company and each Group company as the second line of risk management, and the organization in charge of internal audits at the Company and each Group company as the third line of risk management.
 With each line playing its role in risk management, we have established an appropriate defense line.